 Would you like to allow your users to submit ratings in your forms?
-With the Rating field for WPForms, your users can select their rating from an easy to use set of images.
-In this tutorial, we’ll show you how to use the Rating field for WPForms.
+With the Rating field for WPForms, your users can share their opinions with you through an easy-to-use set of icons.

 By default, the Icon Size will be set to Medium.
 If you’d like, you can instead change this to Small or Large.

 Here’s how the size options compare on the frontend:

 By default, the Icon Color will be set to orange.
 You can easily customize this by clicking the color box and using the color picker tool.